Outer-Wilds-New-Horizons/new-horizons/README.md

 - Multiplayer mods like QSB and OWO.
 QSB actually kinda works decently as long as you don't warp.

 ## Features
-- Heightmaps/texturemaps
+- Load planet meshes or details from asset bundles
+- Use our [template Unity project](https://github.com/xen-42/outer-wilds-unity-template) to create assets for use in NH, including all game scripts recovered using UtinyRipper
+- Separate solar system scenes accessible via wormhole OR via the ship's new warp drive feature accessible via the ship's log
 - Remove existing planets
-- Stars
+- Create basic planets from heightmaps/texturemaps
+- Stars, comets, asteroid belts, satellites
 - Binary orbits
-- Comets
-- Signalscope signals
+- Signalscope signals and custom frequencies
-- Asteroid belts
-- Support satellites
 - Surface scatter: rocks, trees, etc, using in-game models, or custom ones
-- Load planet meshes from asset bundle
 - Black hole / white hole pairs
-- Separate solar system scenes accessible via wormhole
-- Warp drive with target set in ship's log
-- Implement custom dialogue
-- Make a [template Unity project](https://github.com/xen-42/outer-wilds-unity-template) to use with NH, including all game scripts recovered using UtinyRipper to make AssetBundle creation easier
-- Custom ship log entries and fact reveals, for rumour mode and map mode
+- Custom dialogue and custom ship log entries for rumour mode and map mode
-- Funnels (sand/water/lava/star)
-- Variable surface height (sand/water/lava/star)
+- Funnels and variable surface height (can be made of sand/water/lava/star)

 ## Roadmap
 - Procedural terrain generation (started)
 - "Quantum" planet parameters
 - Better terrain and water LOD
-- Edit existing planet orbits
+- Edit existing planet orbits (started)
 - Implement all planet features:
 	- Tornados + floating islands
 	- Let any star go supernova